EasyCorp/EasyAdminBundle/Resources/doc/tutorials/customizing-admin-controller.md

 just add one or more methods in your controller to override the default ones.

 The first step is to create a new controller in your Symfony application.
-Its class name or namespace deson't matter as long as it extends the default `AdminController`:
+Its class name or namespace doesn't matter as long as it extends the default `AdminController`:

 ```php